Does Extraglaze stop condensation?

 For a few years we abandoned Saverglaze, because we needed and successfuly developed a better, more reliable product - which is now our Extraglaze product.
 However, with pressure to offer a budget option we brought Saverglaze back.
 We would suggest Saverglaze should be chosen only when budget comes first, where the situation does not require the very best (for example in a shed or workshop), or where the property only needs a temporary fix, for example if you plan to move out or do more extensive renovations (and then install Extraglaze) after one or two more winters.
 In our experience the adhesive used on Saverglaze magnets has a small, unpredictable failure rate - consequently it is not as reliable as Extraglaze, and is sold without any warranty whatsoever.
 The other aspects to consider with Saverglaze are highlighted in the comparison chart on our home page.
 Although we have a limited understanding of other brands of magnetic secondary glazing we believe they are prone to the same quality issues as Saverglaze.
 So if you want to invest well, and choose only the best magnetic secondary glazing then we recommend you choose only Extraglaze.

 Acrylic is better than glass in many ways.
-It is safer, as it can take a hit unlike glass (acrylic will certainly never be as dangerous as broken glass).
+It is significantly clearer.
+Most spectacles are made with acrylic.
+It is safer, as it can take a hit unlike glass.
+Acrylic is 17 times stronger than glass.
+It will certainly never be as dangerous as broken glass.
 It is also much lighter, at least half the weight of glass (plus Extraglaze has only magnets rather than a frame).
-For these two reasons Extraglaze is safe and easy to lift away to open or to clean your windows.
+For these last two reasons Extraglaze is safe and easy to lift away to open or to clean your windows.
 For secondary glazing purposes acrylic is also flexible enough to take on the shapes of old timber window frames, and numerous layers of paint, which are often far from perfectly flat.
 Trying to attach a glass panel using magnets in the same way will almost certainly fail, and indeed could be very dangerous!

 Why do you use acrylic for Extraglaze panels?

 Acrylic is an excellent choice for Extraglaze panels.
 Acrylic has been used in lots of glazing applications for many years, including most spectacles, counter tops, safety guards, motor cycle helmet visors, car headlamps, police vehicle protection, greenhouses and even aircraft cockpit hoods.
-It is tough, does not soak up infra red and expand like other plastics when in the sunshine, is unaffected by UV rays, does not discolour and is optically very clear indeed.
+It is much tougher than glass, does not soak up infra red and expand like other plastics when in the sunshine, is unaffected by UV rays, does not discolour and is optically very clear indeed.

 Are the acrylic Extraglaze panels brittle?